 You can’t miss this towering gem on King David Street.
-Designed by the architect Arthur Louis Harmon, designer of the Empire State Building, the YMCA was built with a vision of peace and unity among people of differing religions and politics.
-The building was intended to pay homage to early Jewish, Christian, and Muslim architecture, and combines a unique blend of Byzantine, Gothic, neo-Moorish and Romanesque architecture.
+Designed by architect Arthur Louis Harmon, designer of the Empire State Building, the YMCA was built with a vision of peace and unity among people of different religions and politics.
+The building was intended to pay homage to early Jewish, Christian and Muslim architecture and combines a unique blend of Byzantine, gothic, neo-Moorish and Romanesque architecture.
 The Islamic and Christian elements are particularly evident in the ceilings of the main lounge, as well as the large dome and arabesques in the entrance hall.
-Don’t just walk by – go inside and see one of the most beautiful YMCA buildings in the world!
+Don’t just walk by – go inside and see one of the most beautiful YMCA buildings in the world.

-For the Bauhaus lovers out there, this one’s for you.
-Designed in the 1930s by renowned architect Leopold Krakauer, this white concrete house was built for a physician’s family in Rechavia in the center of Jerusalem.
-The flat roof and narrow window are signatures of the Bauhaus, or ‘International’ style, and this is one of only a couple dozen Bauhaus buildings in Jerusalem.
-The building is now a branch of Bank Leumi.
+For the bauhaus lovers out there, this one’s for you.
+Designed in the 1930s by renowned architect Leopold Krakauer, this white concrete house was built for a physician’s family in Rechavia in the centre of Jerusalem.
+The flat roof and narrow window are signatures of the bauhaus (or International style) and this is one of only a couple dozen bauhaus buildings in Jerusalem.
+It’s now a branch of Bank Leumi.

 Ramot Polin Apartments

-After the Six Day War, the Housing Ministry sponsored the construction of neighborhoods in the newly conquered territories.
-They desired distinctive local perspectives and designs, supporting the work of architects such as Ram Carmi and Abraham Yask, putting them in charge of creating new neighborhoods for Jerusalem.
-Ramot was one such neighborhood, which modernist architect Zvi Hecker had a hand in designing in the 1970s.
-Hecker’s Ramot Polin neighborhood is home to the apartment complex that has been labeled one of the strangest buildings in the world – and at the very least, it is definitely provocative.
-Hecker, inspired by geometrical shapes, created the apartment complex that is casually referred to as a ‘Beehive,’ or ‘Beehive apartments,’ and it is viewed as a controversial and overstated piece of architecture.
+After the Six-Day War, the Housing Ministry sponsored the construction of neighbourhoods in the newly conquered territories.
+They desired distinctive local perspectives and designs, supporting the work of architects such as Ram Carmi and Abraham Yask, putting them in charge of creating new neighbourhoods for Jerusalem.
+Ramot was one such neighbourhood, which modernist architect Zvi Hecker had a hand in designing in the 1970s.
+Hecker’s Ramot Polin neighbourhood is home to the apartment complex that has been labelled one of the strangest buildings in the world – and at the very least, it is definitely provocative.
+Hecker, inspired by geometrical shapes, created the apartment complex that is casually referred to as the Beehive.

-Hailed as one of the most renowned pieces of Israeli architecture, the Supreme Court complex in Jerusalem was designed by Ram Karmi and Ada Karmi-Melamede, brother and sister architects who won a competition to design it.
-It comprises of three main sections including a square library wing, a rectangular administrative wing, and a courtyard wing, all situated around a series of courtyards.
-The architectural influences range from Herodian to modern, and the building experiments in many contrasting angles, lights, and materials.
+The Supreme Court complex in Jerusalem was designed by brother and sister architects Ram Karmi and Ada Karmi-Melamede.
+It comprises three main sections including a square library wing, a rectangular administrative wing and a courtyard wing, all situated around a series of courtyards.
+The architectural influences range from Herodian to modern and the building experiments in many contrasting angles, lights and materials.
 Though it is a functioning public building, it offers guided tours in many languages.

-Safra Square, the location of Jerusalem’s city hall, began construction in 1988 with the help of Jewish philanthropist Edmond Safra, in honor of his parents, Jacob and Esther.
-Built near the old British municipal building, the new municipality blends Post-Modern architecture with more traditional Mamluk style, using smoked glass, steel, and interchanging bands of red and white limestone.
-Below ground level, many old 19th century public and private buildings are interconnected with new buildings.
-The square itself is used for events and activities, and is lined by palm trees.
+Construction of Safra Square, the location of Jerusalem’s city hall, began in 1988 with the help of Jewish philanthropist Edmond Safra, in honour of his parents, Jacob and Esther.
+Built near the old British municipal building, the new municipality blends postmodern architecture with a more traditional Mamluk style, using smoked glass, steel and interchanging bands of red and white limestone.
+Below ground level, many 19th-century public and private buildings are interconnected with new ones.
+The square itself is used for events and activities and is lined by palm trees.

 Bridge of Strings

-Designed by Spanish architect and engineer Santiago Calatrava, the Bridge of Strings, also known as the Chords Bridge, is used by Jerusalem Light Rail’s Red Line and one of the first noticeable structures upon entering on the western side of Jerusalem.
-The most prominent feature of the bridge is the 118-meter mast that is bolstered by 66 cables, which lends it the appearance either of King David’s harp, which was Calatrava’s intention, or in others’ eyes, an arrow in a bow.
-It is built mainly of Jerusalem stone, with trimmings of glass, steel, and concrete, and is the tallest structure in Jerusalem.
+Designed by Spanish architect and engineer Santiago Calatrava, the Bridge of Strings, also known as the Chords Bridge, is used by Jerusalem Light Rail’s Red Line and is one of the first noticeable structures upon entering the western side of Jerusalem.
+The most prominent feature of the bridge is the 118m (387ft) mast bolstered by 66 cables, which lends it the appearance either of King David’s harp, which was Calatrava’s intention, or in others’ eyes, an arrow in a bow.
+It is built mainly of Jerusalem stone, with trimmings of glass, steel and concrete and is the tallest structure in Jerusalem.

 Mercaz Shimshon – Beit Shmuel

-Israeli-Canadian architect Moshe Safdie, a distinguished architect in the world and particularly in Israel, designed Beit-Shmuel in 1986 as the headquarters of the World Union for Progressive Judaism, and in 2011 added the more luxurious part of Mercaz Shimshon, which is home to luxurious guesthouses and a banquet hall.
-The Mercaz Shimshon-Beit Shmuel complex has a number of functions which span the educational and cultural fields, containing hostel rooms, classrooms, administrative offices, a banquet hall, and a theater.
-The banquet hall, located on the building’s roof, has a glass dome with a panoramic view of the Old City and can be seen from the walkway to Jaffa Gate.
+Israeli-Canadian architect Moshe Safdie, a distinguished architect in the world and particularly in Israel, designed Beit-Shmuel in 1986 as the headquarters of the World Union for Progressive Judaism.
+In 2011, he added the more luxurious part of Mercaz Shimshon, which is home to luxurious guesthouses and a banquet hall.
+The Mercaz Shimshon-Beit Shmuel complex has a number of functions that span the educational and cultural fields, containing hostel rooms, classrooms, administrative offices, a banquet hall and a theatre.
+The banquet hall, on the roof, has a glass dome with a panoramic view of the Old City and can be seen from the walkway to Jaffa Gate.